-The FDA makes medical device reports available to patients and health care providers on the FDA's public MAUDE database as one source of information to help them make more informed medical decisions.
+The FDA makes medical device reports available to patients and health care providers on the FDA's public Manufacturer and User Facility Device Experience (MAUDE) database as one source of information to help them make more informed medical decisions.
 However, there are certain cases in which such information was not included in MAUDE.
 Older reports received through CDRH's legacy Device Experience Network (DEN) reporting system from 1984 – 1996 and reports received under the Alternative Summary Reporting Program from 1999 – April 2019 are not available in MAUDE and are therefore provided on this page.

 Please note that the FDA is required under the Freedom of Information and Privacy Acts (SEC 552, Title 5, USC) (PL 93-579) to delete, prior to public disclosure, any information that constitutes trade secrets, and confidential, commercial, or financial information; and any personal, medical and similar information that would constitute a clearly unwarranted invasion of personal privacy.
 Included in the deletion requirements are all identification of the reporters of the events and the user facility where the event occurred.